Somorpher/TcpGateway/README.md

 ```
 Creating a TCP Server

-To create a TCP server, use the TcpServer method, providing the desired address and port:
+To create a TCP server, use the TcpServer method(after call for Init()) providing the desired address and port:

 ```cpp
 socket.CreateTcpServer("127.0.0.1", 8080);